AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 i.
 Passed as a parameter to a method that expects a value of the corresponding primitive type. ii.
 Assigned to a variable of the corresponding primitive type.

+In the program below, which line of code contains an example of *autoboxing*?
+In the program below, which line of code contains an example of *unboxing*?

 ```java
 1 public class Main
 2 {